TORC1 Inhibitors: Can These New Anti-Aging Drugs Boost Immunity & Slow Aging?

 There was no mention of when people can look forward to getting their hands on the drugs used in the study for anti-aging purposes.
 As you may know, such findings typically require further research before the public can have access to the real product.

-While some medical experts have expressed delight in the result of the study, some others have cautioned that it is rather too early to be too excited.
+While some medical experts have expressed delight in the result of the study, others have cautioned that it is rather too early to be too excited.

 Experience has shown that many anti-aging breakthroughs soon get relegated to the background on the consideration of safety.

 The people who carried out the study noted the need for further studies, partly because of the low number of subjects.
-Also, the methods they employed were thought capable of giving rise to misleading results.
+Also, the methods they employed were thought to be capable of giving rise to misleading results.

 Mannick indicated that her company has already commenced work on testing the degree of efficacy and safety in sicker elderly individuals.